-At a meeting held on August 14, 2008, the Board (which is comprised entirely of persons who are Independent Trustees as defined under the Investment Company Act) considered and approved the continuance of the Advisory Agreement with Perkins Capital Management, Inc. (the "Advisor") for another annual term.
-At this meeting and at a prior meeting held on June 23, 2008, the Board received and reviewed substantial information regarding the Fund, the Advisor and the services provided by the Advisor to the Fund under the Advisory Agreement.
+At a meeting held on August 3 and 4, 2009, the Board (which is comprised entirely of persons who are Independent Trustees as defined under the Investment Company Act) considered and approved the continuance of the Advisory Agreement for The Perkins Discovery Fund (the "Fund") with Perkins Capital Management, Inc. (the "Advisor") for a provisional threemonth period through November 30, 2009.
+At a meeting held on November 9 and 10, 2009, the Board approved the continuance of the Advisory Agreement for the remainder of the annual term through August 31, 2010.
+At these meetings and at a prior meeting held on June 16, 2009, the Board received and reviewed substantial information regarding the Fund. the Advisor and the services provided by the Advisor to the Fund under the Advisory Agreement.
 In addition, the Board engaged an independent third party consulting firm to review the appropriateness of the peer group categories selected for comparison purposes.
 This information, together with the information provided to the Board throughout the course of the year, formed the primary (but not exclusive) basis for the Board's determinations.
 Below is a summary of the factors considered by the Board and the conclusions that formed the basis for the Board's approval of the continuance of the Advisory Agreement:

-- 1. The nature, extent and quality of the services provided and to be provided by the Advisor under the Advisory Agreement.
+The nature, extent and quality of the services provided and to be provided by the Advisor under the Advisory Agreement.
 The Board considered the Advisor's specific responsibilities in all aspects of day-today investment management of the Fund.
 The Board considered the qualifications, experience and responsibilities of the portfolio managers, as well as the responsibilities of other key personnel of the Advisor involved in the day-to-day activities of the Fund.
 The Board also considered the resources and compliance structure of the Advisor, including information regarding its compliance program, its chief compliance officer and the Advisor's compliance record, and the Advisor's business continuity plan.
 The Board also considered the prior relationship between the Advisor and the Trust, as well as the Board's knowledge of the Advisor's operations, and noted that during the course of the prior year they had met with the Advisor in person to discuss various marketing and compliance topics.
-The Board concluded that the Advisor had the quality and depth of personnel, resources, investment methods and compliance policies and procedures essential to performing its duties under the Advisory Agreement and that the nature, overall quality, cost and extent of such management services are satisfactory and reliable. - 2.
-The Fund's historical year-to-date performance and the overall performance of the Advisor.
-In assessing the quality of the portfolio management delivered by the Advisor, the Board reviewed the short-term and long-term performance of the Fund on both an absolute basis, and in comparison to its peer funds as classified by Lipper.
+The Board concluded that the Advisor had the quality and depth of personnel, resources, investment methods and compliance policies and procedures essential to performing its duties under the Advisory Agreement and that the nature, overall quality, cost and extent of such management services are satisfactory and reliable.